CTTV/association_score_methods/CTTV025_Literature/description.md

 For the EuroPMC literature mining, the concept is to identify co-occurrences of the target (Uniprot mapping) and disease term (EFO including synonyms) within a paper, and then to score a paper based on the count of co-occurrences and their positions in the sections of a paper.
 The score is the sum of the co-occurrences, scaled by the section in which they occur, plus a factor that represents the number of time the target is mentioned overall in the abstract (count * 0.3).

-The scale factors are
+The scale factors are:

-..*Title 10
+*Title 10
-..Abstract/Results/Fig/Table 5
+*Abstract/Results/Fig/Table 5
-..Introduction/Case study/Appendix/Other 1
+*Introduction/Case study/Appendix/Other 1
-..Discussion 3
+*Discussion 3
-..Conclusion 2
+*Conclusion 2

 So the score is